 50 Westerns From The 50s » Bob Dylan on The Gunfighter

 How the West Was Won (1962), role Cleve Van Valen – this epic western saga covers the expansion of the West to white settlers, much to the chagrin of the native peoples I’d add.
 It is an all-star cast, large-scale production helmed by John Ford, Henry Hathaway, and George Marshall.
 Not the strongest in Peck’s western stints, but it’s not the weakest part, either.
-Still, with it widescreen Cinerama-processed grandeur, you shouldn’t must it.
+Still, with it widescreen Cinerama-processed grandeur, you shouldn’t miss it.

 Mackenna’s Gold (1969), role: Marshal McKenna – this one is pure entertaining adventure fluff in western guise by director of J. Lee Thompson.
 Nefarious outlaws kidnapping our hero in search of ancient Apache gold!
 Gun play, greed, chase sequences, and one of the first partial nude scene in an American Western (c/o Catwoman herself, Julie Newmar), it remains one guilty pleasure (at least for us guys).
 Peck is solid in a part that didn’t demand much.